zwanski01/rat-server/README.md

-🛡️ RAT Project - Remote Administration Tool
-⚠️ Warning: This project is intended for educational purposes only.
-Unauthorized access to computer systems is illegal and unethical.
-Please use responsibly.

-📖 Overview
-This project develops a sophisticated Remote Administration Tool (RAT) designed for learning about cybersecurity, network communication, and system control.
-It comprises three core components:

-Node.js Command and Control (C2) Server: The central hub for managing connected devices.

-Android Client Agent: A stealthy agent deployed on target Android devices.

-Telegram-based Control Interface: A convenient and secure way to interact with the RAT from anywhere.

-✨ Features
-The RAT project boasts a robust set of features engineered for secure and efficient remote administration:

-🔒 Secure WebSocket Communication: All communications between the client and server are encrypted using AES-256, ensuring data confidentiality and integrity.

-💻 Remote Command Execution: Execute commands on the remote Android device directly from the C2 server.

-📱 Device Management: Gain control over various aspects of the connected Android device.

-📂 File Transfer Capabilities: Seamlessly upload and download files to and from the remote device.

-👻 Stealth Operation: Designed to operate discreetly on the target device.

-🚀 Auto-start on Device Boot: The client agent automatically starts when the Android device boots up, ensuring persistent access.

-⚙️ Server Setup
-Getting your C2 server up and running is straightforward:

-🤖 Create Telegram Bot:

-Initiate a conversation with @BotFather on Telegram.

-Follow the instructions to create a new bot and obtain your unique Bot Token.

-Find your Chat ID (you can send a message to your new bot and then use a service like https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates to find your chat ID).

-🔑 Generate Encryption Key:

-Navigate to the server directory.

-Run the command: npm run keygen to generate a strong AES-256 encryption key.

-📝 Configure Environment Variables:

-Create a .env file in the server directory.

-Populate it based on the .env.example file, inserting your Telegram Bot Token, Chat ID, and the generated encryption key.

-📦 Install Dependencies:

-In the server directory, execute: npm install

-▶️ Start Server:

-Launch the server with: npm start

-🤖 Android Client Setup
-Prepare the Android client agent for deployment:

-💻 Open in Android Studio:

-Open the Android client project in Android Studio.

-🌐 Update WebSocket URL:

-Locate the MainService.kt file.

-Update the WebSocket URL within this file to point to your Node.js C2 server's address.

-🛠️ Build and Install:

-Execute the build script: ./scripts/build-apk.sh

-Install the generated APK on your target Android device.

-🚀 Deployment
-Streamline the deployment process for both server and client:

-Server Deployment:

-Utilize the provided script for automated deployment to DigitalOcean: scripts/deploy.sh

-Client Deployment:

-Use the build script to generate the installable APK: scripts/build-apk.sh

-⚖️ Legal Notice
-This software is provided strictly for educational and research purposes.
-The developer assumes no responsibility for any misuse, damage, or illegal activities resulting from the use of this tool.
-Always ensure you have explicit, proper authorization before deploying or testing this software on any system or device.
+# RAT Project - Remote Administration Tool

+**Warning: This project is for educational purposes only.
+Unauthorized access to computer systems is illegal.**

+## Overview
+A Remote Administration Tool (RAT) with:
+- Node.js command and control server
+- Android client agent
+- Telegram-based control interface

+## Features
+- Secure WebSocket communication with AES-256 encryption
+- Remote command execution
+- Device management
+- File transfer capabilities
+- Stealth operation
+- Auto-start on device boot

+## Server Setup
+1. Create Telegram bot with [BotFather](https://t.me/botfather)
+2. Copy your bot token and chat ID
+3. Generate encryption key: `npm run keygen` in server directory
+4. Create `.env` file based on `.env.example`
+5. Install dependencies: `npm install`
+6. Start server: `npm start`

+## Android Client Setup
+1. Open project in Android Studio
+2. Update WebSocket URL in `MainService.kt`
+3. Build and install on device: `./scripts/build-apk.sh`

+## Deployment
+- Server: Use `scripts/deploy.sh` for DigitalOcean
+- Client: Use `scripts/build-apk.sh` to build APK

+## Legal Notice
+This software is provided for educational purposes only.
+The developer is not responsible for any misuse of this tool.
+Always obtain proper authorization before testing on any systems.